prahladyeri/tuxdrive/README.md

 ## Installation

-As a pre-requisite, you should have `python3` and `google-api-python` package installed through `pip3` or something:
+As a pre-requisite, you should have `python3` and `google-api-python-client` package installed through `pip3` or something:

-	pip3 install google-api-python
+	pip3 install google-api-python-client

 Then, just download the [latest](https://github.com/prahladyeri/tuxdrive/releases/latest) `tuxdrive.deb` package and run the following command.